jaker821/timeclock-app/help.md

 - Cannot clock out if no active clock-in exists.
 - Cannot clock out for previous days without entering missing shift times.

+### Lunch Break

+- Click **Lunch Break** to log a break during your shift.
+- A dropdown menu will appear allowing you to select the break duration: 10, 15, 20, 25, or 30 minutes.
+- You can add multiple lunch breaks for a single shift if needed.
+- Breaks are subtracted automatically from your total worked hours for accurate payroll and overtime calculation.
+- Must be clocked in to log a lunch break.

 ### Add Time Log

 - Opens a form to manually add future or past time logs for payroll purposes.